rotki/rotki.com/README.md

 RECAPTCHA_SITE_KEY=XXXX
 ```

+You can get a testing key from [developers google](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do).

-if you are running behing an https proxy make sure to also add
+if you are running behind https make sure to also add:
 ```
 BASE_URL=https://localhost
 NODE_TLS_REJECT_UNAUTHORIZED=0